 While we’re big fans of hearty, filling fare at Defeat Diabetes, sometimes even we crave something a little lighter.
 But just to prove that salads don’t have to be boring, meet our Warm Veggie Salad with Almonds.

-When lettuce just won’t cut it, you can whip this one up for lunch or a solid side dish.
+You can whip this one up for lunch or a solid side dish when lettuce won’t cut it.
 Who said you don’t make friends with salad?

 3. Blueberry Breakfast Muffins

-Another clever grab-and-go brekkie, which is scrumptious served as-is or warm.
-Blueberries are a great low sugar fruit option, packed with antioxidants and anti-inflamatory fighting wonders!
+Another clever grab-and-go brekkie, which is scrumptious, served as-is or warm.
+Blueberries are a great low sugar fruit option, packed with antioxidants and anti-inflammatory fighting wonders!

 2. Zucchini, Olive and Feta Bread

-Breakfast is often the hardest meal to get right, let alone incorporate veggies into, but this Zucchini, Olive and Feta bread packs ’em full, leaving you with a slice that is both flavourful and nutritious.
+Breakfast is often the hardest meal to get right, let alone incorporate veggies, but this Zucchini, Olive and Feta bread pack ’em full, leaving you with a flavourful and nutritious slice.
 Perfect served on its own or with a smear of butter.
 Simply delicious!

 1. Ultimate Low Carb Lasagna

 We often crave certain dishes when we go low carb, and pasta is high on the list.
-Our members love this one because it shows you can enjoy all of the traditional Italian flavours without compromising your blood sugars.
+Our members love this one because it shows you can enjoy the traditional Italian flavours without compromising your blood sugar.